IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 The default ACC-admin credentials correspond to the ACC LPAR credentials.
 These default credentials must be updated using the [update password](https://www.ibm.com/docs/en/systems-hardware/zsystems/9175-ME1?topic=reference-user-management#api_reference__title__3) ACC API endpoint.
 These credentials must be updated before issuing any other ACC API requests.

-Moreover, the ACC-admin creates credentials for the appliance-owners, and the appliance-owners must update the credentials before sending any commands to ACC.
+Moreover, the ACC-admin creates credentials for the appliance-owners, and the appliance-owners must update these credentials before sending any commands to ACC.

 The hash of the passwords (for both ACC-admin and appliance-owner) are stored by ACC and used for authentication (token generation) and authorizations.

 #### Appliance Credentials

-Since ACC has to manage appliances, and appliances must authenticate requests, therefore, ACC must store these credentials.
-These credentials are provided by the appliance-owner when installing the appliances using ACC.
+Since ACC manages appliances that require authenticated requests, it must securely store the necessary credentials, which are provided by the appliance owner during appliance installation.

 If the appliances are already active, then the appliance-owner can provide their credentials to the ACC using the unlock API.